-As anyone who works in an office knows, figuring out a different outfit for every single day of the week is a challenge that we've all faced more times than we can count.
-And what working girl has time to riffle through their entire wardrobe day after day, searching for an outfit that's both stylish and comfortable?
+As anyone who works in an office knows, figuring out a different outfit for every day of the week is quite the challenge.
+And what working person has time to rifle through their entire wardrobe day after day, searching for an appropriate work outfit that's both stylish and comfortable?
 That's exactly why we went straight to one of our favorite brands for work basics (and everything else), AYR.
 AYR's minimalistic pieces are the actual definition of what we want to wear every single day.
 They're high-quality, versatile, and timeless yet fresh, ideal for your office outfits.

-AYR's The Robe coat is one of AYR's best sellers for a good reason: "It's one of the most versatile pieces in the line as you can style it back to multiple outfits," says Cameron.
+The Robe coat is one of AYR's best sellers for a good reason: "It's one of the most versatile pieces in the line, as you can style it back to multiple outfits," says Cameron.
 She describes it as "a perfect layer piece [that's] unconstructed with no closure and looks good over anything from a dress to a tailored pant."
 We couldn't agree more.
-(It comes in three neutral hues, with the camel version being a Who What Wear editor favorite).
+(Bonus: It comes in three neutral hues, with the camel version being a Who What Wear editor favorite.)